Peer Educator Volunteer Application Form

-- Spending one-two hours every week in the SVR office to prepare for workshops and support the office
+Spending approximately two hours every week in the SVR office/virtually (remotely) to prepare for workshops and support the office.

-- Supporting at least three tables or events each semester (Outreach track)
+Supporting at least three tables/events each semester (Outreach track)

-- Facilitating at least one workshop every semester (depending on demand and availability) (Facilitation & Outreach track)
+Facilitating at least one workshop every semester (possibly more, depending on demand and availability) (Facilitation & Outreach track)

 Peer Educators are invited to contribute to the development and implementation of programs for the following initiatives:

 - New Student Orientation Programs (NSOP)